P.S. 333 Manhattan School for Children

 Unusual level of parent involvement, beautiful science lab

-Manhattan School for Children, housed in the former Joan of Arc Junior High School building, is a warm and happy place where kids call teachers by their first names and parents are welcome throughout the day.
+At Manhattan School for Children, housed in the former Joan of Arc Junior High School building, kids call teachers by their first names and parents are welcome throughout the day.
 Parents come right to the classroom to drop off their children, and many stay for a few minutes to read a book or chat.
 A wide corridor serves as an informal meeting place for parents, kids, and teachers during the day.

 Manhattan School for Children is a pioneer in including children with special needs (particularly physical challenges) in regular classrooms, and the children are accepting of one another, whether they use a wheelchair or a walker or have difficulty speaking clearly.
 Classrooms are sunny and cheerful, and there are plenty of books and supplies.
 A stunning rooftop greenhouse serves as a science lab.
 The school has a nice wheelchair-accessible playground surrounded by red oak trees and shrubs.